Ilfracombe branch line: Promotion

 In 1869 pressure mounted further for a line, this time under the aegis of the LSWR; but still the question of the route to be adopted was controversial; this included the choice of how the line would join the existing North Devon line, and where it would cross the river.
 The western route via Braunton was eventually seen to the better option and in the 1870 session of Parliament the Barnstaple and Ilfracombe Railway's bill was considered.
 There was much opposition, including from residents near the proposed northern route, who would now not have a railway nearby.
 Nevertheless, the Braunton route was selected, and the River Taw was to be crossed directly by a long bridge at Barnstaple itself.

 The LSWR had noted that the Regulation of Railways Act 1868 authorised the approval of light railways, and proposed that the Ilfracombe line be built as such.
 The configuration of a light railway was vague, and section 28 of the act merely specified:

 The Barnstaple and Ilfracombe Railway got its authorising act of Parliament as a light railway, the Barnstaple and Ilfracombe Railway Act 1870 (33 & 34 Vict. c. cx) on 4 July 1870, with share capital of £105,000.
 At first the take-up of share subscriptions locally was extremely slow, and the LSWR had to relax some of its financial conditions for working the line to encourage investors.

-This was successful and construction continued, and on 13 July 1874 Col. C. S. Hutchinson carried out an inspection of the line for the Board of Trade.
+This was successful and construction continued, and on 13 July 1874 Col. C. S. Hutchinson (Note: Later Major-General Hutchinson.) carried out an inspection of the line for the Board of Trade.
 He observed that the River Taw was crossed by a curving viaduct of 17 spans on a 7.5 chain curve there was next a swing bridge over the River Yeo.
 The line passed its inspection.